jespergran98/withCafe/README.md

 ---

 In the background of the location section on the index.html page I have a background using coffee and bread icons.
 You now have to make a similar feature for the cafe page map section named "osebergAndSlottsfjell.js", that creates a similar backround as the breadAndWheat.js, but with two other images in assets/images: oseberg-icon.png and slottsfjell-icon.png. "osebergAndSlottsfjell.js" will be located in js/cafePageJS/osebergAndSlottsfjell.js.

+--

+Create a new file inside js/cafePageJS named "openingInfo.js". this js file is responsible for checking the current day ant time of the user's PC and compare it to the opening times of the café.
+If the café currently is open, it says "stenger om...", if the store currently is closed, it says "Åpner om..."
+This text is placed inside the "Åpningstider" card, below the Mandag-Fredag and Lørdag- Søndag items.